 Our 10-point checklist addresses these important elements:

-- Integration Program model – Is this the best model for this patient population and hospital?
+- Integration Program model – does the model use telepsychiatry to improve access and efficiency?

 - Organization model – Is the organizational structure adequate for the volume and business needs of the organization?